hyper-expanse/npm-deploy-git-tag/README.md

 ### Continuous Integration and Delivery (CID) Setup

-Since `npm-publish-git-tag` relies solely on an environment variable, and a package published on the public npm registry, `npm-publish-git-tag` is compatible with all Git-based continuous integration platforms; such as _GitLab CI_, _Travis CI_, etc.
+Since `npm-publish-git-tag` relies on an npm authentication token, and a package published to the public npm registry, `npm-publish-git-tag` is compatible with all Git-based continuous integration platforms; such as _GitLab CI_, _Travis CI_, etc.

-However, given the enormous number of CI providers available we will only cover the CI system built into GitLab.
+However, given the enormous number of CI providers available, we will only cover the CI system built into GitLab.

-Configuring a GitLab CI job is facilitated through a `.gitlab-ci.yml` configuration file.
+Configuring a GitLab CI job is facilitated through a `.gitlab-ci.yml` configuration file kept at the root of your project.
 To publish a package using `npm-publish-git-tag` you will need to create a dedicated job that triggers on a git tag pushed to your repository.

-You can do this in GitLab CI by creating a job called `publish`, though any name will work.
+That can be done with GitLab CI by creating a job called `publish`, though any name will work.
 Within the `publish` job install your project's dependencies, run any build required to transpile your code, and finally, call `npm-publish-git-tag`.

-You can see a snippet of a `.gitlab-ci.yml` file with this setup below:
+You can see a snippet of a `.gitlab-ci.yml` file below with this setup:

 ```yaml
 publish: